Revision of Environment and Planning Laws

-Through the Environment & Planning Act (Omgevingswet) the government wants to combine and simplify the regulations for spatial projects.
-The aim is to make it easier to start up projects, for example, the construction of housing on former business parks, or the building of wind farms.
+Through the Environment and Planning Act (Omgevingswet) the government wants to combine and simplify the regulations for spatial projects.
+The aim is to make it easier to start up projects.
+For example, the construction of housing on former business parks, or the building of wind farms.

-Environment & Planning Act: simplifying and combining environmental laws
+Environment and Planning Act: simplifying and combining environmental laws

 Environmental legislation consists of dozens of laws and hundreds of regulations for land use, residential areas, infrastructure, the environment, nature and water.
 Each has its own starting points, procedures and requirements.
 This makes the legislation too complex for the people who have to work with it.
 Consequently, it takes longer to get projects off the ground.

-Through the Environment & Planning Act the Cabinet wants to improve links between:
+Through the Environment and Planning Act the Cabinet wants to improve links between:

 - different projects and activities (in the fields of spatial planning, the environment and nature);